This is the final brief I will be allowed to file

 The fact that the vast majority of Americans today are "of the world"

-and not "of Christ" insures that Christians, especially those who expose
+and not "of Christ" insures that Christians, especially those

 evil, will be unpopular with the majority of people.
 Being hated by the